As the first medical marijuana shop in Fayette County, Pennsylvania, Maitri Elevated Wellness is the talk of the town.

 Ogrodnik and her husband and partner, Joe Vesely, who serves as chief operations officer, are third-generation southwestern Pennsylvania residents who have watched the emerging cannabis industry for almost a decade.
 Both felt they’d be an ideal team to lead the charge when medical marijuana became legal in rural Pennsylvania.
 Ogrodnik had spent her career teaching public policy at Carnegie Mellon University and the University of Pittsburgh.
 She also worked for several years at an organic farm.
 Vesely previously was an operations researcher for the RAND Corporation.
 In addition, he’d spent time on staff at a public-policy-focused international research institution.
 “Joe also worked in cultivation at an organic farm and indoor microgreens cultivation facility,” Ogrodnik said.

-The couple navigated mountains of red tape and gutted the building.
+The couple navigated the process and gutted the building.
 What emerged was a sophisticated, warm, and accessible shop that feels thoroughly modern despite an obvious commitment to maintaining historical aspects of the formerly abandoned, eighty-year-old retail store.
 In the lobby, a smattering of vintage black-and-white photos of the building and town adorn a spot Ogrodnik lovingly calls “the document wall.”
 She and her husband demanded the dispensary be at once dynamic and functional, allowing patients to move through the space with ease.
 “We want the experience to be memorable and meet the unique needs of every patient, no matter what their comfort and experience level is with medical marijuana,” said Ogrodnik.

 Maitri’s business model centers on patient education.
 Rule number one: Every patient is afforded the opportunity to interact with staff and talk about products, administration methods and dosages, and symptom management.
 Most importantly, all patients have the option to meet privately with Maitri’s licensed pharmacists and medical advisors for in-depth consultations.
 The staff has swelled to seventeen, the majority of whom are locals.
 Ogrodnik hires people who not only are eager to learn about the industry, but also bring a wide array of skills and expertise to the table—from retail to academia to medicine to architecture.
 “The medical marijuana world is extremely intersectional,” Ogrodnik said.
 “We work at the intersection of public policy, heavy regulations, public health, scientific research, zoning, and building codes.
 We’ve focused on bringing aboard a diverse team that works collaboratively and can quickly adapt as the industry grows and new challenges and opportunities emerge.”